 KVM extenders are devices designed to increase the distance between a keyboard, monitor and mouse (KVM station) and a computer.
-KVM extenders are a convenient solution to transmit these signals over long distances up to 150m (CATx) or even farther via fibre or IP connections.
-The main purpose of KVM extenders is to provide point-to-point computer extension and scale the access to computers from remote locations.
+KVM extenders are a convenient solution to transmit these signals over long distances up to 140m (CATx) or significantly further via fibre or IP connections.

 For users that require access to multiple computers, a KVM Matrix Switch is required.

 A KVM Extender provides a point-to-point extension, while a KVM Matrix switch is generally a many-to-many configuration, which allows multiple users to have KVM access to multiple computers in your server room.